Medishare Insurance: Christian Healthcare in 2026

 Important Limitations:

-- No legal guarantee of payment – sharing is voluntary
+- No legal guarantee of payment – sharing is voluntary and members remain responsible for their bills

 - Limited preventive care coverage

-- Pre-existing condition waiting periods
+- Pre-existing condition waiting periods of 36 months

 - Religious lifestyle requirements may not suit everyone